Committed to helping you gain an

 improved sense of balance and well being

-Natalie Lebel BA, MA IP
+Natalie Lebel BA

 I am a registered psychotherapist with the College of Registered Psychotherapists of Ontario (001970) and the owner of Being Human: Psychotherapy and Consulting Services.
 I have been providing psychotherapy services in the community for nine years.
 My goal is to help you move past 'blocks' and patterns that may be holding you back from realizing your full potential and happiness, both personally and professionally.
 My approach is strength based, non-judgmental, collaborative, supportive yet steadily challenging, while using humour and creativity.
 It is important for me to create a space where you feel like you can be yourself.